portainer/portainer-docs/docs/source/deployment.rst

 Windows
 ----------------------------------------------------------
-Docker for Windows 10 supports running both Linux and Windows containers and you need use different start command depending which one you are using.
+Docker for Windows 10 supports running both Linux and Windows containers and you need to use a different start command depending which container type you are using.
 Windows Server supports only native Windows containers.

+**Note:** You must create the folder in which you want the data to be persisted before running the following command.
+For example, if you want the data to persist in C:\ProgramData\Portainer you need to create the Portainer directory within C:\ProgramData as it does not exist by default.

 Example for Linux containers: